 We all know that Christmas officially begins on Christmas Eve, but when does Christmas end?

 Another element to throw into the mix is that the “octave” of Christmas ends on the eighth day after Christmas, which is January 1 and the Feast Day of Mary, the Mother of God.
 Major feast days are usually celebrated not just during 24 hours, but given the honor of an octave (8 days) which is a custom that traces its roots to Old Testament feasts.
-The end of the octave can been seen as the end of the Christmas feast proper, after which begins the longer Christmas season that extends either to the Baptism of the Lord for the Ordinary Form (January 13, or the Sunday after Epiphany) or the Presentation of the Lord for the Extraordinary Form (February 2).
+The end of the octave can been seen as the end of the Christmas feast proper, after which begins the longer Christmas season that extends either to the Baptism of the Lord for the Ordinary Form (this year January 12, or the Sunday after Epiphany) or the Presentation of the Lord for the Extraordinary Form (February 2).
 However this understanding of a proper Christmas ‘feast’ in some traditions is also associated with the 12 Days of Christmas which culminates on Epiphany.

 Confusing?
 You bet.
 Unfortunately the confusion is not cleared by going deeper into Church history.